lewisfish/signedMCRT/docs/main.md

 ## Code Structure

+See below for a brief description of each source code file.
+See (this)[relations.pdf] for rat's nest diagram of the relationships and dependencies between each source code file.
+Blue is a module with functions.
+Grey is a external dependency.
+Red is a module with only data components.

 ### constants.f90

 This module contains mathematical constants and strings that contain the various directories used by the program.